AnonymousWP/IOS-Configuration-Generator/README.md

 ## Notes

  - It may be possible that some commands don't work, as over time with different versions of IOS, commands change.
 Feel free to make an issue, or create a PR to contribute.
 I have tested the generated router and switch configurations on a Cisco 1941 router and Cisco 2960-24TT switch in Cisco Packet Tracer 7.3.1, so that again means that commands on a physical router or switch may differ.
 Packet Tracer is usually more limited in the amount of supported commands.
- - The PowerShell script is more limited and harder for me to maintain, so it'll be available in the PowerShell branch.
+ - The PowerShell script is more limited and harder for me to maintain, so it won't be updated as much as the Python script.
  - All commands that are outputted are not in the short form, so that for new IOS-users, it's more understandable of what they are doing and configuring.
  - Make sure you are putting the right interfaces.
 Don't know which interfaces there are attached?
 Execute `show ip interface brief` in the Privileged EXEC Mode to see which interfaces are present.
  - The generated configurations are not 100% tested (yet).
 If there are any issues: file an issue in this repository.